junyiz/ren/README.md

 # Ren AI Proxy

-Desktop application for sharing LLM API within LAN or over the internet without exposing keys.
+A desktop proxy application for sharing AI quotas, which can share LLM apis on a local area network or the Internet without exposing keys.

 <p align="center">
   <img src="docs/images/ren.png" width="480" alt="Desktop application for sharing LLM API within LAN or over the internet without exposing keys" />